-RSC Support For Clubs
+3. RSC Support for Clubs

-SONZ has eight Regional Sports Co-Ordinators (RSCs) based across the country, each responsible for delivering, promotina and supporting Olympics activity within their respective regions.
+SONZ has eight Regional Sports Co-Ordinators (RSCs) based across the country, each responsible for delivering, promoting and supporting Special Olympics activity within their respective regions.

-This includes being the key point of contact and support for the region's identified clubs; the nature of this support role is outlined in the RSC Support for Clubs document.
+This includes being the first point of SONZ contact and support for the region's identified clubs.
+The nature of this support role is outlined in the RSC Support for Clubs document.

-Special Olympics in New Zealand
+4. Special Olympics in New Zealand

-Special Olympics New Zealand provides and supports sports opportunities for people with an intellectual disability throughout Aotearoa.
-Special Olympics utilises sport as a vehicle to promote a more inclusive society where people with an intellectual disability are empowered, visible and valued.
+Special Olympics New Zealand provides and supports sports opportunities for people with an intellectual disability throughout Aotearoa and utilises sport as a vehicle to promote a more inclusive society where people with an intellectual disability are empowered, visible and valued.